pyscaffold/pyscaffold/README.rst

 Keep your project's scaffold up-to-date by applying ``putput --update my_project`` when a new version of PyScaffold was released.
-It may also be used to change the url, license and description setting.
 An update will only overwrite files that are not often altered by users like setup.py, versioneer.py etc. To update all files use ``--update --force``.
 An existing project that was not setup with PyScaffold can be converted with